pamoroso/sysrama/README.md

 ### Reference

 The entry point to Sysrama is this function:

+`(CODECARDS FILE)` [function]: creates a NoteCards notefile that represents as a hypertext the Lisp program in the symbolic `FILE`.
+The function makes one filebox per File Manager type, containing one card per Lisp object of the type.
+The fileboxes are filed under the Table of Contents. `CODECARDS` returns the filebox.

 `(SUMMARIZE FILE TYPE NAME)` [function]: prints a report describing the Lisp objects in symbolic `FILE`.
 The report goes to the primary output and contains information only for the File Manager type designated by the `TYPE` argument if a symbol, a list of types if the argument is as such, or all registered types if `NIL`.
 Prints the information only for the symbol or list of symbols `NAME` if not `NIL`.